Mali War: 2021 coup and aftermath

 After coming to power, Ndaw began to clash with members of the National Transitional Council (CNT) over policy differences.
 Ndaw and his Prime Minister, Moctar Ouane, were in favor of cooperation with France, while Vice President Goïta and Defense Minister Sadio Camara were in favor of cooperation with Russia.
 On May 24, 2021, Ndaw and Ouane were detained by the military and taken to the Kati military base.
 Two days later, Goïta announced that both had been stripped of their powers, accusing them of attempting to "sabotage" the transition to a democratically elected government.
-In addition, Goïta announced that next elections would be held in 2022.
+Goïta announced that next elections would be held in 2022.
 Following these events, Goïta assumed the presidency and legislative functions were transferred to the CNT.

 In September 2021, the junta began negotiations to hire 1,000 mercenaries from the Russian-funded private military contractor Wagner Group, something France warned against.
 By the end of the year, hundreds of Wagner mercenaries began deploying across Mali, prompting strong objections from the international forces.
 Following the announcement of a five-year transition timeline by the junta in January 2022, ECOWAS imposed sweeping sanctions against Mali.
 These were largely lifted in July 2022 after the junta revised the timeline to a two-year transition, with presidential elections set for February 2024.
 In September 2023, the election was postponed indefinitely and protests were banned.

 Wagner was soon implicated in serious human rights violations such as numerous massacres, including one in March 2022 where they massacred 500 civilians, extrajudicial executions, and incidents of sexual violence.
 In response to media coverage of these exactions, the Malian government suspended the broadcasts of French news outlets RFI and France 24.
 In mid-February 2022, Canada, France, and its European partners announced a full troop withdrawal within six months, citing Wagner's presence, with French President Emmanuel Macron declaring, "We cannot remain militarily engaged alongside de facto authorities whose strategy or hidden objectives we share neither".

 Following mass protests in Bamako in April 2022 against France and ECOWAS, the transitional government withdrew from its defense agreements with France and announced further political, economic, and security cooperation with Russia.
 By August 15, 2022, French troops had fully withdrawn from Mali towards Niger, ending their presence in the country.
 On Independence Day, hundreds marched again, carrying Russian flags and chanting anti-UN slogans.